 For example, it protects the farmer’s harvest from theft by his neighbors.
 It protects Apple’s creations, both intellectual and material, from being appropriated by others without compensation.
 And it protects an author’s right to express and publish his ideas.

-Why do we hold that all these political systems are immoral?
+Why do I hold that all these political systems are immoral?
 Because, to one degree or another, they all use the government to initiate force against defenseless citizens who themselves have not initiated force against anyone.
 For example:

 Under socialism, the act of seizing the means of production, for example, a factory, from the individuals whose thought and effort brought the factory into existence requires the initiation of force on a massive scale.

-We hold that the rational thought and action required to create the physical and spiritual values required for human survival and happiness are the essence of what it means to be moral.
+I hold that the rational thought and action required to create the physical and spiritual values required for human survival and happiness are the essence of what it means to be moral.
 By banning the initiation of physical force in human relationships, capitalism is the political system that protects thought and action, and thus protects moral behavior at its root.
 Capitalism is synonymous with political freedom, meaning a government that is strictly limited to protecting the rights of each and every individual in this room, regardless of whatever economic, racial, or sexual demographic you belong to.
 Although you may not have consciously thought about it, if you don’t want to force your neighbor to act against his self-interest, and you don’t want your neighbor to force you to act against your self-interest, you are an advocate of individual rights, and therefore of capitalism.
 Capitalism is the system advocated by you, each one of you, to the extent that you want the freedom to think, that you want the freedom to speak, that you want the freedom to create, that you want the freedom to trade, that you want the freedom to be able to live and work on your own terms, that you want the freedom to plan for your own future and the future of those you love.
 Capitalism is the system that allows you to live your life to the fullest extent and achieve all that you can achieve in the short time that you have on earth.
 By abolishing the initiation of force in human relationships and thereby protecting your rights, capitalism is the system that protects your own practice of moral virtue, and thus, capitalism provides the social and political framework that makes moral virtue as such possible.
 Needless to say, given all of the above, capitalism is the most moral political system.
-Thank you.